Age of Information Optimization in a RIS-Assisted Wireless Network: System Model

-We consider a wireless network with a base station (BS) that is serving $I$ traffic streams to forward their status-update messages to $I$ destinations as depicted in Fig. \ref{systemmodel}.
-We assume that BS is equipped with $\mathcal{M}$ virtual queues with $\mathcal{M} > I,$ where BS only stores the most recent packet for each stream.
-The time is slotted with time-slot index $t \in \{1, 2, .... , T$\} where $T$ is the time-horizon of this discrete-time system.
-At the beginning of every time-slot $t$, a packet from the stream $i \in~\{1, 2, .... , I$\} arrives to the system with probability $\lambda_i~\in(0,1], \forall \, i$.
-Let $a_{i}(t)$ be the indicator that a packet from traffic stream $i$ arrives to the BS in time-slot $t$ and $a_{i}(t)$= 0 otherwise.
-This Bernoulli arrival process is i.i.d over time and independent across different streams, with $P(a_{i}(t)=1)$ = $\lambda_i, \forall i,t$.
+We consider a downlink wireless network consisting of one base station (BS), equipped with a single antenna, that is serving $I$ traffic streams to forward their status-update messages to $I$ destinations as depicted in Fig. \ref{systemmodel}.\footnote{{In this work, we focus on studying the fundamentals and presenting a proof of concept for RIS-enabled single-input-single-output (SISO) wireless networks that generate real-time information updates, where our main target is characterizing the corresponding performance, in terms of AoI, in order to provide succinct insights.
+The use of multiple antennas at the BS can significantly boost the performance of the proposed model.
+This will be considered in future works, where the proposed techniques in the current work can be exploited.}} We assume that the BS is equipped with $I$ virtual queues, within which the BS only stores the most recent packet of each stream.
+The time dimension is slotted into time-slots, where each is represented by a time-slot index $t \in [1,\infty)$.
+Let $T$ denote the time horizon of this discrete-time system.
+In addition, let $\mathcal{T} = \{1, 2, \dots , T\}$ denote the set of time slot indices within the time interval $[1,T]$ and let $\mathcal{I} = \{1, 2, \dots , I\}$ denote the set of the traffic streams.
+In this setting, at the beginning of every time-slot $t\in \mathcal{T}$, a packet from stream $i \in \mathcal{I}$ arrives to the system with a probability $\lambda_i~\in(0,1]$.
+Accordingly, for all $t\in \mathcal{T}$ and $i \in \mathcal{I}$, let $u_{i}(t)$ be the binary variable that indicates whether a packet from the $i$th traffic stream arrives to the BS at the $t$th time-slot or not.
+Based on its definition, for all $i \in \mathcal{I}$, the arrival process $u_i(t)$ is a Bernoulli arrival process that is i.i.d over time, where $P(u_{i}(t)=1) = \lambda_i$.
+Moreover, the arrival processes $\left(u_i(t) \right)_{1 \leq i \leq I}$ are independent across the different streams.